Nolan Gorman Player Props: Cardinals vs. Blue Jays

-On Saturday, Nolan Gorman (coming off going 1-for-3) and the St. Louis Cardinals face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 2:15 PM ET.
+Nolan Gorman -- 1-for-2 with two RBI in his last game -- will be in action for the St. Louis Cardinals against the Toronto Blue Jays, with Chris Bassitt on the hill, on April 2 at 2:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-2) against the Blue Jays.

 Nolan Gorman Game Info & Props vs. the Blue Jays